-WELCOME TO DIDSBROOK, A SLEEPY RURAL MARKET TOWN SOMEWHERE IN THE HOME COUNTIES, WHERE EIGHT CREATIVE MINDS, COLLECTIVELY KNOWN AS THE DIDSBROOK WRITER’S GROUP, MEET ONCE A WEEK TO SHARE THEIR WRITING TALENT.
+WELCOME TO DIDSBROOK, A SLEEPY MARKET TOWN SOMEWHERE IN THE HOME COUNTIES, WHERE EIGHT CREATIVE MINDS, COLLECTIVELY KNOWN AS THE DIDSBROOK WRITER’S GROUP, MEET ONCE A WEEK TO SHARE THEIR WRITING TALENT.

 AS THEY CONVENE FOR THEIR NEXT MEETING, THEIR YOUNGEST MEMBER ASSESSES HER FELLOW GROUP MEMBERS AS WELL AS HER OWN LIFE TO DATE.

 Edna’s husband opens the front door.

 ‘Lucy, how lovely to see you,’ and I walk into their sumptuous home making sure I wipe my shoes well before walking on to the New Zealand wool carpet which covers the entire ground floor.
 The grandfather clock in the hall chimes, confirming I have arrived at exactly 7.00p.m.
 Edna likes us to arrive at 6.50p.m. and she is always there to open the door so we can start promptly at 7.00p.m.

 ‘I’m sorry Ernest.’
 I say slipping off my coat.
 ‘All trains in and out of Waterloo were late today.
 Maintenance on the line, I think, I’ve come straight from the station.’